The Anatomy of a Scientific Paper

 - Introduction or background: what the issue at hand is, previous work, perhaps a synopsis of competing models about the topic.

 - Materials and methods: what things were studied, what measurements were taken (and with what instruments), what analytical techniques were used, what equipment was utilized.
 Typically presented between the Introduction and the Results; however, with the recent (last decade or so) rise of the "Online Supplementary Material" some journals have shoved Methods & Materials to the end of the paper or entirely off to the online supplementary material.
 If the latter, there should a statement about this in the main paper.
+Wherever it may be, it provides the essential information to allow someone else to replicate the work.

 - Results: when the author(s) used their methods on the materials, what did they find?
 What were the results of the analysis?
 This section will almost always include at least one chart/plot/table or other graphic representation of analytical results.